1998 Thurston High School shooting: Aftermath

-Trial and imprisonment
+Legal proceedings

+Jail

 At the police station, Kinkel lunged at Officer Al Warthen with his knife, screaming, "Shoot me, kill me!"
 The officer repelled Kinkel with pepper spray.
 Kinkel later said that he wanted to trick the officer into shooting him, as he had wanted to kill himself after killing his parents but could not bring himself to do so.

 In jail, Kinkel was placed on suicide watch.
 He attempted to kill himself by starvation, but stopped once his sister, Kristin, began visiting him.
 He did not resume the attempts when she had to leave the state to finish her undergraduate degree because he "didn't want her to have to fly right back [to Springfield] again."

+Kinkel was held in solitary confinement for most of the time he was awaiting trial, both at the juvenile facility where he was held until turning 16, and then at the county jail afterwards, exacerbating his mental condition.
+His delusions continued; he looked forward to receiving an MRI since he believed it would reveal he had been telling the truth about the chip in his brain.
+When news of the Columbine High School massacre nearly a year later reached him, he sobbed uncontrollably all night out of the guilt he felt for having possibly inspired them to kill 13 fellow students and then themselves, and continuously punched himself in the head in an effort to silence the voices telling him to kill himself.
+He was taken off his medication for weeks at a time by his lawyers, so his mental health evaluations would accurately reflect his mental state at the time of the crime.
+(Note: Years later, Kinkel characterized his lawyers' strategy as "the best thing we can do is make him as psychotic as possible".)